AGLSP News & Events

 Philadelphia has long been home to revolutionary thought.
 Its most famous son, Benjamin Franklin—inventor, scientist, newspaper mogul, diplomat, political philosopher, educational reformer, signer of the Declaration of Independence, statesman—is the embodiment of the myriad revolutions that continue to shape human history, especially in modern times.

 For the 2014 AGLSP conference, we will explore the theme of Revolutions.
 Appropriately, the conference will take place here in Philadelphia, birthplace of the Declaration of Independence and the Constitution, at the University of Pennsylvania, the university that Franklin founded (in the spirit of educational reform) and the home of the ENIAC—the first computer that revolutionized the face of modern technology.
+Guest speakers and workshop panel information will be posted soon.

 Hotel Accommodations will be provided by the Sheraton Philadelphia University City Hotel.
 The room rate is $169.
 Please call the hotel directly to book your rooms at 1-888-627-7071.
 The room block is under The Association of Graduate Liberal Studies.
 All reservations must be booked by Tuesday, September 9, 2014.

-Click on the link to download the AGLSP Call for Papers
+Click on the link to download the AGLSP Call for Papers (Now closed)

 The AGLSP Annual Faculty Award is offered each year by the Association to honor an outstanding faculty member who teaches in a Full Member program.
 The award was established by the Association’s Board of Directors in 1991 to recognize outstanding faculty who exemplify the qualities of interdisciplinary, liberal teaching and who have participated significantly in teaching or advising students and/or have actively participated in other faculty service in a Graduate Liberal Studies program.